Moonbow

 Moonbows are much fainter than solar rainbows, due to the smaller amount of light reflected from the surface of the Moon.
 Because the light is usually too faint to excite the cone color receptors in human eyes, it is difficult for the human eye to discern colors in a moonbow.
 As a result, a moonbow often appears to be white.
 However, the colors in a moonbow do appear in long exposure photographs.

-Moonbows have been mentioned at least since Aristotle's Meteorology (circa 350 BC), and are associated with the ancient Greek Lunar goddess, Selene.
+Moonbows have been mentioned at least since Aristotle's Meteorology (circa 350 BC), and are associated with the ancient Greek lunar goddess, Selene.

 Viewing

 Moonbows are most easily viewed when the Moon is at or nearest to its brightest phase full moon.
 For moonbows to have the greatest prospect of appearing, the Moon must be low in the sky (at an elevation of less than 42 degrees, preferably lower) and must not be obscured by cloud.
 In addition, the night sky must be very dark.
 Since the sky is not completely dark on a rising/setting full moon, this means they can only be observed two to three hours before sunrise (a time with few observers), or two to three hours after sunset.
-And, of course, there must be water droplets (e.g. from rain or spray) opposite the Moon.
+There must also be water droplets (e.g. from rain or spray) opposite the Moon.
 This combination of requirements makes moonbows much rarer than rainbows produced by the daytime sunlight.
 Moonbows may also be visible when rain falls during full moonrise at extreme latitudes during the winter months when the prevalence of the hours of darkness gives more opportunity for the phenomenon to be observed.

 It is said that the definition of the colours depends upon the size of the moisture drops present in the air: the smaller they are the less vivid the colours.
 Below 1/500 inch diameter they usually refract more or less white light as the component colours are merged.